nevtemu/crew-positions-3/README.md

 17.03.2024
 > Added UL1A for B773 LRV.
 Lots of work: position, break and VCM changes.

-> Moved DF position to UL3 and MFP to UR3 (Initially my thought were to align with A380 2 class where UR3 is DF, but it make more sense to keep MFP on same side as CSV for service, and even on 2 class it is changed by company now).

 > Added link to change comment on crew portal.
 > ![Comments](screenshots/scr14.png)